dsr-haslab/dsr-haslab.github.io/_pages/team.md

 ---
-title: "DSR - Team"
+title: "DSR - People"
 layout: gridlay
-excerpt: "DSR - team"
+excerpt: "DSR - People"
 sitemap: false
-permalink: /team/
+permalink: /people/
 ---

 <link rel="stylesheet" href="https://use.fontawesome.com/releases/v5.0.13/css/all.css" integrity="sha384-DNOHZ68U8hZfKXOrtjWvjxusGo9WQnrNx2sqG0tfsghAvtVlRW3tvkXWZh58N9jp" crossorigin="anonymous">

-# Members
+# People

-**We are looking for new Postdocs, PhD students and Master/Bachelor students to join the team**.<br>
+We are looking for new Postdocs, PhD students and Master/Bachelor students to join HASLab and work on storage research topics.<br>
 If you are interested in working with us, please send me an [email](mailto:jtpaulo@inesctec.pt).

+HASLab members involved in distributed storage research:

 {% assign number_printed = 0 %}
 {% for member in site.data.team_members %}